 Start by searing fresh boneless chicken breasts in a skillet for 7-8 minutes per side.
 Or, if you’re pressed for time, buy a rotisserie chicken.

-To shred the chicken breasts use two forks and pull in opposite directions.
+Shred the chicken breasts using two forks and pulling in opposite directions.

 - 2 whole boneless skinless chicken breasts (about 2 pounds)

 - 3/4 cup BBQ sauce, your favorite, something sweet & spicy is best